MathieuTurcotte/node-backoff/README.md

 ### backoff.backoff()

-Start a backoff operation, doubling the previous timeout delay.
-Will return true on success and false if a backoff operation was already in progress.
+Start a backoff operation.
+Will throw an error if a backoff operation is already in progress.

 In practice, this method should be called after a failed attempt to perform a sensitive operation (connecting to a database, downloading a resource over the